bmegyesi/swegram-v2/README.md

     This is used due to backend image is stored in docker hub.

-You can follow the guideline below to start swegram desktop on your mac.
+### Guideline to start swegram desktop on your mac.

 1. Generate static files to serve frontend pages: